drthomas21/CS454/assignments/assignment5/homework-part1.md

-### Node // Angular Project - DUE 3/28/2015 11:59pm
+### Node // Angular Project - DUE 2/28/2015 11:59pm

 ##### PART 1 - 40 pts

-Build a web application using Node.js and Angular.js that allows a user to search for a Marvel Character by name using the Marvel Developer's API
+Build a web application using Node.js and Angular.js that allows a user to search for a Comic Character by name using the Comicvine Developer's API

     -- Implement a server with Node.js using the express framework -- Implement client side using Angular.js and Jade or EJS (no jQuery)